In this article, we will learn the basic syntax in Python. This is one of the fundamental criteria for writing code in Python.

 Summary

-In Python syntax, we covered interactive and script modes in this tutorial.
 We talked about identifiers, keywords, lines and indentation, multi-line statements, quotes, comments, blank lines, user input, and command-line parameters.

-I hope that this Python Basic Syntax helps you understand the basics of python and how to write and execute a Python program.
+I hope that this Python Basic Syntax helps you understand the basics of Python and how to write and execute a Python program.